dashtesting/.github/profile/README.md

 The main purpose of this organization right now is to test features in preparation for Dash Incubator's migration from Trello to GitHub.

 ### Migration Notes
-- Some preliminary testing was done in our [the test-repo of our main repo](https://github.com/dashincubator/test-repo).
+- Some preliminary testing was done in the [test-repo of our main repo](https://github.com/dashincubator/test-repo).
-- As part of testing, I might try transferring that repo over here (I wonder if there will be a name conflict with two "test-repo"s
+- As part of testing, I might try transferring that repo to this org (I wonder if there will be a name conflict with two "test-repo"s
 - Current migration script: https://github.com/dashtesting/trello-github-etl
 - Previous migration script: https://github.com/cloudwheels/dashincubator-data-migration